 The Basics of Task Lighting

+Task lighting provides more illumination for a specific task in a room with ambient lighting.
+It can help you see tiny details and low-contrast objects.
+If you're sewing, reading a book, or chopping, task lighting can assist in creating an environment that's more comfortable and safe as you do the activity.
+There are many benefits to having task lighting in your home.
+If you think the general illumination of ambient lighting is enough, it's actually not.
+With the structure of your home, furniture pieces and other decorative and practical elements, a single overhead lighting is not enough.
+It'll create shadows that make the space look cramped and not functional.
+You'll need the power of task lighting to disperse those shadows and reinforce the light delivered throughout your area.
 What are the different ways to add task lighting in your rooms?
 You can put cabinet lighting underneath your kitchen cabinets to brighten your countertops.
 Also, you can hang a pendant light or ceiling spotlights over your kitchen island for focused luminance.
 In your study room, you can add a desk lamp or install a wall lamp in your desk area.
 Say you have a reading nook in your living room.
 You can set up a floor lamp for extra lighting while you immerse yourself in your book!

 Types of Task Lighting Fixtures

-- Table Lamps – This type of task lighting can provide sufficient illumination to a workspace, bedside table, or lounge.
+You can classify task lighting into different categories based on their use.
+Some of the most common you'll see at home and used for interior design are table lamps, desk lamps, pendant lights, and wall lights.- Table Lamps - This type of task lighting can provide sufficient illumination to a workspace, bedside table, or lounge.
 If you like reading or journaling before going to bed, you can put a table lamp on your bedside table for supplementary lighting.

 - Desk Lamps – Typically, desk lights are modifiable (adjustable arm or gooseneck) to meet your requirements.
 You can fix it on a particular spot so the lighting is focused on one area.
 If you're sharing a room with your siblings or husband/wife, this is more ideal than a table lamp since you can control the light beam's direction.